 As I was doing this I was joined by Inoue-san.
 I probably looked like a drowned rat but he always seemed to be immaculately turned out.
 He had really good quality gear and today he was in full rain gear and as usual, wearing his hat and looking every bit the walking pilgrim.
 I offered to snap him on his smartphone with the steps stretching up behind him.
 With that done, we bowed and went through the gate and up the steps on to the temple buildings.
 After my initial confusion over the main gate I forgot all about the ritual of washing my hands and mouth and headed straight for what I thought was the stamp office.
 What I thought was the stamp turned out to be the tsuyado.
 I recognized it as such because of photographs I had seen on someone's website.
 It was a great tsuyado.
 There was a main area at the front with a large table and many chairs, two separate tatami rooms on the side, a small kitchen and fairly large altar.
 It would have been a great place to stay.
 Not only that, the temple sat high up and commanded a great view too.

 From Kiyotaki (#35) to Tosa Kokumin Shukusha was about 15km and it was 11:25 as I left the temple.
 I had already decided against going directly to Shoryuji (#36) and my plan was now to visit the following morning when the weather was forecast to be much drier than today.
 That, and a wish to enjoy the same peaceful atmosphere I had found there the last time I had visited.
 On the way down the rain got even worse but the good news was that at least it wasn't blowing a storm because that would have made everything ten times worse.
-As I stopped at a crossing, to my left I spotted a Family Mart and the thought of a hot coffee and dorayaki popped into my mind.
-I liked the idea so figured a treat like that would help to propel me the final 12km to my final destination.
+As I stopped at a crossing, I spotted a Family Mart and the thought of a hot coffee and dorayaki popped into my head.
+I figured a treat would help to propel me the final 12km to my final destination.

 As I stood drinking my coffee I started fiddling about with the options on the photocopy machine.
-This is quite easy to do when you switch the language to English and my fiddling about led me to a discovery that I could print photographs.
+With the menu in English mode, my fiddling about led me to a discover that I could print photographs.
 I had wanted to print some more so I tried it out and they turned out to be pretty good.
-The colour quality was not as good but they came out reasonably well and now I didn't need have to rush around looking for a print shop or a print machine like I had in Aki City a few days earlier.
+The colour quality was not as good but they came out reasonably well and now I didn't need to rush around looking for a print shop or a print machine like I had in Aki City a few days earlier.
 I just needed to find a convenience store with a clever photocopy machine and with most convenience stores having clever photocopy machines I could now print extra photographs anywhere I found a convenience store.
 I printed 10 photographs and put one aside to give to the shop staff.

 My main wish now was to get cleaned up and to get all my gear sorted out and dried.
-I got several old newspapers from the hotel staff and stuffed my boots with them.
+I got several old newspapers from the hotel staff and stuffed them into my boots.
 My boots were absolutely drenched but a few changes of newspaper later I had the worst of the wetness out of them.
 Most of the contents of my pack had survived fine.
 My ohenro bag had water in it again but everything was still safe.
-Next I wanted to shower and the staff told me the regular onsen was not available until later in the evening but that I could use the outdoor hot spa.
+Next I wanted to shower but the staff told me the regular onsen was not available until later in the evening but that I could use the outdoor hot spa.

 The outdoor hot spa was a relatively small 8 foot square tub with a few shower points around the the side.
 It was mostly covered but exposed on the side facing the sea.
-I undressed in a small adjoining changing room before stepping outside to shave and shower.
-Despite the chill, it felt good to be cleaned up again and when I stepped into the hot spa, the aches and pains just melted away.
+I undressed in a small adjoining changing room, shaved and showered.
+Despite the chill, it felt really good stepping into the hot spa.
 It felt absolutely great sitting in the hot water with just my head emerging from the water looking out onto a wide expanse of sea and a moody looking sky.
-In fact there was no hint of tiredness or fatigue at all as I was joined by several other pilgrims who sat back to ease away their own aches and pains.
+In fact there was no hint of tiredness or fatigue at all as I was joined by several other pilgrims who sat back to ease away their aches and pains.